acidanthera/WhateverGreen/Manual/FAQ.IntelHD.en.md

 ## Intel HD Graphics 2500/4000 ([Ivy Bridge](https://en.wikipedia.org/wiki/Ivy_Bridge_(microarchitecture)) processors)

-> Supported from OS X 10.8.x to macOS 11.x
+> Supported from OS X 10.8.x to macOS 11.x.
+On newer operating systems these are not supported.
+[But if you really want to - read this.](https://github.com/dortania/OpenCore-Legacy-Patcher)

 ***Capri framebuffer list:***
 | Framebuffer | Type    | Connectors | TOTAL STOLEN Memory |